-Mr. and Mrs. J.S.
-McLean were avid supporters and collectors of the arts, most notably works of the Group of Seven and other Canadian artists, such as Tom Thompson, David Milne and Emily Carr.
+J.S. and Edith McLean were avid supporters of numerous charitable causes, particularly in the areas of social welfare, education, environmental conservation and the arts.
+They were avid art collectors, most notably works of the Group of Seven and other Canadian artists, such as Tom Thomson, David Milne and Emily Carr.
 The directors of the Foundation have chosen to feature on the website an Emily Carr painting, Red Tree, c.
 1938, which was a gift to the Art Gallery of Ontario from the J.S.
 McLean Collection, by Canada Packers Inc., in 1990.
-This represents a culmination of Mr. and Mrs. J.S.
-McLean’s interests in conservation of the Canadian environment, and as well their interest in the arts.
+This highlights J.S. and Edith McLeans’ passion for both the Canadian wilderness and the arts.

-Mrs. J. S. McLean also made gifts and bequests to the Foundation, to a total value of approximately $450,000.
-Mr. and Mrs. McLean’s children, Mr. William F. McLean and Mrs. Mary F. Stewart, made bequests to the Foundation in their wills in 2001 and 2009 respectively.
+Edith McLean also made gifts and bequests to the Foundation, to a total value of approximately $450,000.
+Mr. William F. McLean, Mrs. Mary F. Stewart, and Mrs. Carol June McLean made bequests to the Foundation in their wills in 2001, 2009 and 2021 respectively.

 In the following charts, Figure 1 details the total donations made by the Foundation since its inception.
 Figure 2 details the donations made in the most recent year.